- Botanical name: Agave americana 'Mediopicta'

 - Features: Flowers

-Grow Agave Americana 'Mediopicta' in well-drained soil in full sun.
-Protect from winter wet, alternatively grow in containers which you can move indoors in autumn.
+Grow Agave americana 'Mediopicta' in well-drained soil in full sun.
+When mature they'll be able to cope with cold and frosts provided they're protected from winter wet.
+Young plants will need extra protection.
+Alternatively grow in containers which you can move indoors in autumn.

 - Sun exposure: Full sun